5 minute read

 We’ve sent our fair share of referral emails and we know that no matter the industry or the campaign, an effective referral email must include:

 - An eye-catching header image

 - A unique link for referrers to share

 - A hyperlink to a landing page or individual customer profile

 What’s so great about referral emails?

-According to the Radicati Group’s Email Statistics Report, 2015 - 2019, over one-third of the worldwide population will be using email by year-end 2019.
-The study also states that in 2015, the number of worldwide email users will be nearly 2.6 billion.
+According to the Radicati Group’s Email Statistics Report2 approximately half of the worldwide population will be using email by year-end 2017.
+The study also states that in 2017, the the number of worldwide email users will top 3.7 billion.
 That’s a lot of customers to try to attract in the midst of discount offers, personal emails, and social media pings.
-So why not make every email count?

 Referral emails are evergreen, so can be sent at any point of the marketing funnel.
 No matter the season or quarter or campaign, it’s always a good idea to educate prospective customers and reward your existing customers for their help.